 However, on the bright side, there are several opportunities, within the greater scope of diplomatic and economic conflict between Russia and the west that Egypt should hunt.
 However, this is not going to be an easy mission, given the historical tendency of the Egyptian state to keep its balance between its relations with the western and eastern powers of our world.

 The “military operation” that the Russian President, Vladimir Putin, launched on February 24th, with the hope to accomplish over one night, is now stretching to days.
 The exemplary resistance of the brave Ukrainian people forced the entire world powers from the west and the east (e.g., Japan) to stand by their side, after initially turning their faces the other way.
 The war which started with Ukraine standing alone in the face of the giant Russia, is quickly becoming a situation where Russia is stuck alone in the face of the international community.

-In Egypt, while the state is very careful to remain neutral and not to take the side of any of the conflicting parties, the Egyptian public are following the developments in Ukraine with a sense of gloating and fear.
-For some reason, they are looking at the issue as if Russia is taking revenge for the Arabs who suffered on the hands of the west.
-They resemble the Russian invasion of Ukraine with NATO’s intervention in Libya or the United States intervention in Iraq.
-Unfortunately, this twisted perception of the truth is widely spoken, not only on social media platforms, but also on popular televised talk shows.
+In Egypt, while the state is very careful to remain neutral and not to take the side of any of the conflicting parties, the Egyptian public is following the developments in Ukraine with a sense of gloating and fear.
+For some reason, they are looking at the issue as if Russia is taking revenge for the Arabs who suffered at the hands of the west.
+They resemble the Russian invasion of Ukraine with NATO’s intervention in Libya or the United States' intervention in Iraq.
+Unfortunately, this twisted perception of the truth is widely spoken, not only on social media platforms but also on popular televised talk shows.

 However, that does not mean that the Egyptian state is now excited that Russia is hitting Ukraine and provoking such unprecedented retaliation from the west.
 Ukraine has always been an important country for Egypt, for several geopolitical and economic reasons.